 Though most slide-show programs contain ready-made slide templates for showing images, you can insert any number of images to any slide in your presentation.
 The images can be created with different applications, captured on-screen, scanned or even so-called ClipArt drawings.
 The image file formats that are generally supported are jpeg, bmp and tiff, among others.

-If you want to add a certain picture to all the slides, you can use the settings for the master (read more about masters).
+If you want to add a certain picture to all the slides, you can use the settings for the master (For more information about slide masters, see chapter P.4 Slide shows – Slide masters and design templates).
 This way you do not have to edit each slide individually.
 However, do not fill your presentation with meaningless images and other graphics, but try to keep it clear and concise.

 Inserting an image

 You can import any pictures you have on file (e.g. jpegs).
 You can insert images by selecting Pictures from the Illustrations group on the Insert tab and browse for the image file in the menu window that opens.
 Select the image and click on Insert.

 Keep in mind that inserting an image can increase the file size of your presentation remarkably. if you are using images in your presentation, please check how much storage space it is using from time to time.

 One way to reduce the storage space needed for your presentation is to compress the images.
 You can reduce the image resolution (For more information about resolution, see chapter P.1 Common types of data presentation – Images and drawings) with compression according to the following options:

 - Compression for slide shows and online shows: the image resolution is set to 150 dpi

 - Compression for printing: the image resolution is set to 200 dpi

 If you have cropped the image, the program has hidden the part you have cropped.
 When the image is compressed, this part is deleted, reducing the image size even more.